 Variations of the symbol have endured throughout history, adorning architecture and artwork for millennia.
 Its current form has become a common feature in tattoos and jewellery in Ireland and beyond.

 The triple knot is something you have probably encountered many times throughout your life, but what do you know about its history and meaning?
 Find all you ever wanted to know about the Triquetra below.

 History of the Triquetra – a historical debate

 The origins of this popular design have been the subject of some debate by historians.
 While some claim it to be of Celtic heritage, others view it as much older.

 The triple knot can be dated as far back as the Iron Age, but such symbols became frequent from around the 4th-century BC appearing on animated ceramics of Anatolia and Persia, as well as on early Lycian coins.

 It has also been found on runestones in Northern Europe and on early Germanic coins, as well as on Indian heritage sites that are over 5,000 years old.

-The symbol is often found in “Insular Art”.
+The symbol is often found in “Insular Art” from the 7th century.
 Also known as Hiberno-Saxon art, this is art produced in the post-Roman history of Ireland and Britain.